 The most serious OWI offense in Iowa is one which leads to the death of another person.
 This is charged as a Class B felony.
 The prison sentence for this offense is up to 25 years, and cannot be suspended.
 In addition, a person convicted of OWI resulting in death is not eligible for release on bail before sentencing or during an appeal.
 Instead of a fine, the defendant will be ordered to pay victim restitution in the amount of $150,000.

-Contact Keegan, Tindal, & Mason for Experienced Representation
+Contact Keegan, Tindal, & Jaeger for Experienced Representation

 Felony drunk driving is a very serious charge in Iowa.
 Anyone facing such a charge needs to understand their rights and fight the charges aggressively.
 An experienced defense attorney can provide a significant advantage to the defendant.